First Horizon Coliseum: Basketball

 Since 2010, the UNC Greensboro Spartans men's basketball team has played at the Coliseum, having moved there from the smaller Fleming Gymnasium on the campus of UNCG.
 For Spartans games, most of the upper level is curtained off; this leaves a capacity of about 7,500.

 The Coliseum has played host to many college basketball tournaments.
 The Coliseum has hosted games during 14 NCAA Division I men's tournaments (with its most recent being first and second round games in 2023); it hosted the 1974 Final Four (where the NC State Wolfpack won the national championship in its first appearance in the game), as well as Lehigh's upset of Duke in 2012.
 It also hosted the NCAA Division I women's tournament in 2007 and 2008.
 The Atlantic Coast Conference (ACC) has held its men's basketball tournament at the Coliseum 26 times since 1967, the most of any venue.
 This is in part because the arena was within seven hours' drive of the conference's original footprint, and is within an hour of most of the fanbases of the conference's heartland in North Carolina.
-The most recent event was in 2023, and will return in 2027.
 Barring one year, it also hosted the ACC women's basketball tournament from 2000 to 2025.
+Beginning in 2027, First Horizon Coliseum and the Spectrum Center in Charlotte will host the men's and women's tournaments on a two-year rotation; the men's tournament will be in Greensboro in odd-numbered years and the women's tournament in even-numbered years, and vice versa for Charlotte.